ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.delivered: The total amount of data (tracked in octets or in packets) delivered so far over the lifetime of the transport connection C.
+This MUST NOT include pure ACK packets.
+It SHOULD include spurious retransmissions that have been acknowledged as delivered.

 C.inflight: The connection's best estimate of the number of bytes outstanding in the network.
 This includes the number of bytes that